 Possessing or purchasing a firearm

-The firearm and jury service bans, on the other hand, do not lift after you've completed your sentence.
+The firearms ban, do not lift after you've completed your sentence.
 You must wait a certain length of time after your conviction to have this right restored.

 If you were found guilty of a person felony or drug felony, your loss of firearm rights will be for 10 years.
 For non-person offenses, the prohibition is for 5 years.
 However, if a firearm was used in the commission of the crime, the restriction is for 10 years.
 (Kan.
 Stat.
 Ann. § 21-6304).

 In Kansas, a person disqualified from having a firearm yet knowingly possesses one can be charged with a severity level 8 non-person felony.
 If they are convicted, they may face incarceration and/or fines.

 It may be possible to decrease the amount of time you are prohibited from having a firearm by seeking a pardon.
 This relief is granted by the governor and requires that you present a compelling case as to why disabilities should be removed.
 You are eligible for a pardon only if you were convicted of a state crime.
 Federal felonies cannot be forgiven through this method.

 It's important to note that although a pardon can restore your rights, it will not erase the conviction from your record.
 You must file a petition for an expungement to be considered for that type of relief.

 Felony Charges Reduced or Dismissed

 Our firm has defended hundreds of clients in Kansas City charged with all types of felony crimes.
 We are familiar with the techniques prosecutors use when building a case.
 By thorough investigation and work with outside resources, our criminal defense lawyers are able to work for optimal results in each and every case we handle.